2011 Tums Fast Relief 500

-The 2011 Tums Fast Relief 500 was a NASCAR Sprint Cup Series stock car race held on October 30, 2011, at Martinsville Speedway in Ridgeway, Virginia, United States.
+The 2011 Tums Fast Relief 500 was a NASCAR Sprint Cup Series race held on October 30, 2011, at Martinsville Speedway in Ridgeway, Virginia.
 Contested over 500 laps on the 0.526-mile (847 m) oval, it was the 33rd race of the 2011 Sprint Cup Series season, as well as the seventh race in the ten-race Chase for the Sprint Cup, which ends the season.
-The race was won by Tony Stewart for the Stewart Haas Racing team.
+The race was won by Tony Stewart for the Stewart–Haas Racing team.
 Jimmie Johnson finished second, and Jeff Gordon clinched third.

 Report

 Background

 Martinsville Speedway, the race track where the race was held.

-Martinsville Speedway is one of five short tracks to hold NASCAR races; the others are Richmond International Raceway, Dover International Speedway, Bristol Motor Speedway, and Phoenix International Raceway.
+Martinsville Speedway is one of five short tracks to hold NASCAR races.
 The standard track at Martinsville Speedway is a four-turn short track oval that is 0.526 mi long.
 The track's turns are banked at eleven degrees, while the front stretch, the location of the finish line, is banked at zero degrees.
 The back stretch also has s zero degree banking.
 The racetrack has seats for 63,000 spectators.

 Before the race, Carl Edwards led the Drivers' Championship with 2,237 points, and Matt Kenseth stood in second with 2,223 points.
 Brad Keselowski followed in third with 2,219 points, one ahead of Tony Stewart and eight ahead of Kevin Harvick in fourth and fifth.
 Kyle Busch with 2,197 was ten points ahead of Jimmie Johnson, as Kurt Busch with 2,185 points, was 22 ahead of Dale Earnhardt Jr., and 30 in front of Jeff Gordon.
 Denny Hamlin and Ryan Newman was eleventh and twelfth with 2,153 and 2,149 points.
 In the Manufacturers' Championship, Chevrolet was leading with 217 points, 44 points ahead of Ford.
 Toyota, with 164 points, was 14 points ahead of Dodge in the battle for third.
 Hamlin was the race's defending champion.